CAPR INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces that Capricor Therapeutics, Inc. Investors with Substantial Losses Have Opportunity to Lead Class Action Lawsuit

 NEW YORK, Aug.
-14, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Capricor Therapeutics, Inc. (“Capricor” or “the Company”) (NASDAQ: CAPR) and certain of its officers.
+21, 2025 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Capricor Therapeutics, Inc. (“Capricor” or “the Company”) (NASDAQ: CAPR) and certain of its officers.

 Class Definition